My Chef's Apron

 Notes

-Storage: Best when fresh.
-However, leftovers store separately in the fridge for up to 4 days (exclude avocado).
+Storage: Best when fresh, leftovers can be stored separately in the fridge for up to 4 days (excluding avocado).

-Prep cook time includes preparing the rice to be cooked on the stove, washing and cutting the tomatoes, peeling and slicing the avocado, peeling and slicing the plantains, and thawing the edamame beans.
+Prep cooking time includes cooking the rice on the stove, washing and cutting the tomatoes, peeling and slicing the avocado, peeling and slicing the plantains, and thawing the beans.

 Add your own private notes